 Mendocino County's Zoning Code addresses accessibility issues in the Inland (20.239) Zoning Code, which incorporates the SB 520 requirements that allow for reasonable accommodation during the building development and enforcement process.
-The County also incorporates persons living with disabilities into its definition for "Group Care Facilities."
+Reasonable accommodations do not solely pertain to physical improvements.
+Section 20.239.020 specifies that the reasonable accommodation request may pertain to the application of a building standard, zoning or other land use regulation, policy or practice acts as a barrier to fair housing opportunities The County also incorporates persons living with disabilities into its definition for "Group Care Facilities."
 Policy 4.3c of the Housing Element continues to address these needs.